erictung1999/cf-logs-downloader/README.md

                         Cloudflare.
 The end time is exclusive.
 You must follow the ISO 8601 (RFC 3339) date format, in UTC timezone.
                         Example: 2020-12-31T12:35:00Z
+  --exclude EXCLUDE     Specify the list of fields to be excluded from
+                        Logpull.
+Separate each field by comma without spaces.
+  --available-fields    Display the list of available fields used by the
+                        program.
+These fields are also included in the logpull by default (unless field exclusion is configured).
   --install-service     Install the program as a systemd service.
 The service
                         will execute the program from the path where you install the service.